r-a-y/buddypress-followers/readme.txt

 The forums on wordpress.org are rarely checked.

 == Changelog ==

+= 1.2 =
+* Add BuddyPress 1.7 theme compatibility
+* Add AJAX filtering to a user's "Following" and "Followers" pages
+* Refactor plugin to use BP 1.5's component API
+* Bump version requirements to use at least BP 1.5 (BP 1.2 is no longer supported)
+* Deprecate older templates and use newer format (/buddypress/members/single/follow.php)

 = 1.1.1 =
 * Show the following / followers tabs even when empty.